Orbital blow-out fracture

 Orbital blow-out fractures occur when there is a fracture of one of the walls of orbit but the orbital rim remains intact.
 This is typically caused by a direct blow to the central orbit from a fist or ball.

-The blow-out fracture is the most common type of orbital fractures and is usually due to trauma.
+The blow-out fracture is the most common type of orbital fracture and is usually due to trauma.
 This is reflected in the demographics: it is more prevalent in young men.
 Female patients who present with clinical details that do not match the fracture such as 'falling' should raise concerns about intimate partner violence 8.

 Orbital blow-out fractures are usually the result of a direct blow to the orbit, which causes a sudden increase in intraorbital pressure.
 Decompression then occurs by fracture of one or more of the bounding walls of the orbit.